Meet our Board of Directors

 Marcus Sack

 Marcus Sack is the President and CEO at M.E.
 Sack Engineering.
 A mover and shaker in the engineering industry, he has been with the company for over 15 years and loves what he does because of the people, the progress and the tangible results.
 His company serves as the city engineer for Folkston, Flemington, Pembroke and Rincon.
 Marcus holds a civil engineering degree from Southern Polytechnic State University.
-He loves to see his team’s designs get built, and how those buildings serve the community.
-Marcus was recently awarded the “Top 45 under 45” in Liberty County and given the Paul Harris Fellow recognition through Rotary twice!
-He currently serves as Board Member of the Liberty County Development Authority and Chairman of the Hinesville Downtown Development Authority, a member of the Liberty County Chamber of Commerce, Past President and Board Member of Hinesville Rotary Club, and Liberty County Past Chamber Executive Board.
-A Georgia native, he and his family are proud to call Coastal Georgia home.
+He loves to see his team’s designs get built and how those buildings serve the community.
+Marcus was recently awarded the “Top 45 under 45” in Liberty County and the Paul Harris Fellow recognition through Rotary twice.
+He currently serves as a Board Member of the Liberty County Development Authority, Chairman of the Hinesville Downtown Development Authority, member of the Liberty County Chamber of Commerce, Past President and Board Member of the Hinesville Rotary Club and Liberty County Past Chamber Executive Board.
+A Georgia native, he and his family are proud to call coastal Georgia home.
 Marcus is married with three children.
 You can usually find them on the ball fields, attending dance competitions or out on the boat.
 On Sundays, he and his family attend Compassion Christian Church.
-Marcus is always striving to lead his team and community towards a common goal and a better tomorrow.
+Marcus always strives to lead his team and community towards a common goal and a better tomorrow.

 Maria Whitfield